 “As a 21st Century woman, my artistic goal is to tell a relevant story through a graphite drawing or a painting; anticipating that the viewer may be moved emotionally - and spiritually, through the Scripture title,” says artist Okie Looper Anderson.

-Okie Anderson had a long career as a public-school teacher and a district-wide crisis counselor.
+Okie Anderson had a long career as a public school teacher and a district-wide crisis counselor.
 As a licensed Professional Counselor with two state licenses in Alcohol and Drug Abuse, she worked with children and their parents in the court system and used art therapy with families in Hospice and Shriners Children’s Hospital in Galveston.
-After retirement, Anderson made the decision to pursue her interest in art full-time, benefiting from the instruction of well-known artist, Mark Greenwalt’s, classes even to this day.
+After retirement, Anderson made the decision to pursue her interest in art full-time, benefiting from the instruction of well-known artist, Mark Greenwalt.

-Ben Sanchez, a fellow artist and friend, edited and designed “A Pursuit of Equality” and her earlier edition of “A Diary of a Pandemic”
+Ben Sanchez, a fellow artist and friend, edited and designed “A Diary of a Pandemic”, “A Pursuit of Equality”, "Angels and Adages", and "A Good, Long Run".